CD-Xbow/vibe/README.md

 - restyle.html is an image style transfer tools which produces a restyled form of a single image - try it http://restyle.puter.site
 - masstransfer.html.
 This is a batch tool does the same thing as restyler.html to a group of images - try it http://mass-transfer.puter.site
 - Custom.html is a small app to make and save custom links
+- upc3.html - universal printer component, part of anothe project.
+Can open files or be open a file from the url that calls the page
+- Planet-Generator2.html - neat planetery generator with gallery.
+Works but a few issues to sort

 ## Remixes
 These are remixes of others work